- Get the ultimate introduction to Barcelona during a private walking tour

 Today you'll have a full day to explore the Costa Brava any way you'd like!
 This Catalan area along the Mediterranean stretches from the French border down to the province of Barcelona and is renowned for its stunning villages and rugged coastline with countless coves, ports, and beaches offering a range of cultural and leisure activities.
 Not only is there plenty to see along the shore, but the Costa Brava also encompasses some beautiful interior villages and attractions, too.

-At the end of the afternoon, you'll make the return drive to Vic for the night.
+At the end of the afternoon, you'll drive to Vic for the night.

 Day 12: Explore the Pre-Pyrenees Medieval Villages